AdobeDocs/customer-journey-analytics-learn.en/help/new-terms-and-concepts-in-cja.md

 ---
 title: New Terms and Concepts in Customer Journey Analytics
-description: In this video we will discuss key terms and concepts in Customer Journey Analytics, how they map to terms and concepts in Adobe Analytics, and also where they can be seen in the Customer Journey Analytics interface.
+description: In this video we will discuss key terms and concepts in Adobe Customer Journey Analytics, how they map to terms and concepts in Adobe Analytics, and also where they can be seen in the Customer Journey Analytics interface.
 feature: customer journey analytics
 topics:
 audience: analyst, marketer
 activity: use
 doc-type: feature video
 team: Technical Marketing
+thumbnail: 32113.jpg
 kt: 3960

 ---